Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_histogram_options.png

-These settings will alter the initial histogram by customizing the discrete intervals used.
+These settings alter the initial histogram by customizing the discrete intervals used.

 * **Background color**: changes the background color.